 If there aren’t too many wines to try, and you’re not working or driving, sipping the wine is perfectly fine to do.
 Ultimately, the purpose of a wine tasting is to try the wines and to purchase the ones you enjoyed, to have later in the comfort of your home, in a restaurant, or with friends.

 Drinking the wine at the tasting most closely replicates that experience, and might give you the most accurate idea of which wines you’d like to take home with you.

 There are a few reasons that someone might choose to spit wine.
 There are technical advantages to spitting wine.
 Spitting encourages the taster to coat more of their mouth with the wine, allowing the taste receptors and nerves all over the mouth (not just the tongue) to experience the wine.

 In the act of forceful spitting, the aromatic particles in the wine are aerated a little further in the retronasal cavity, the space connecting the nasal passageway to the palate.
 This extra bit of aeration provides more sensory information about wine than sipping the wine might give.

 For a beverage that often comes to life with extra oxygenation, slurping and spitting the wine is just the last extra bit of air that a pro might need to thoroughly evaluate a wine.
 The most obvious reason is, of course, to avoid excessive intoxication.

 Becoming drunk in public is never cool and neither is driving under the influence.
-But it intoxication from wine goes beyond that.
-It might be counterintuitive, but too much drinking prevents you from being able to taste wine effectively on a couple of levels.
+But its intoxication from wine goes beyond that.
+It might be counterintuitive, but too much drinking prevents you from being able to taste the wine effectively on a couple of levels.